dnsimple/dnsimple-support/content/articles/ssl-certificates.markdown

 We don't provide _organization-validated_ (OV) or _extended-validation_ (EV) SSL certificates.
 If you need/want to purchase an EV certificate, we provide some recommendation at [this page](/articles/can-ev-ssl-certificates).
 </note>

-### Single-name SSL certificates
+### Single-name SSL certificates {#traditional-singlename}

 The single-name certificate is a **domain-validated certificate**.
 It costs **$20 per year** and covers one host and the root domain in case of the [www hostname](/articles/ssl-certificate-hostname).

 <callout>
-The certificate is issued by Comodo, the name of the product is Comodo EssentialSSL certificate.
+The certificate is issued by Comodo, the name of the product name is _Comodo EssentialSSL_ certificate.
 </callout>

-### Wildcard SSL certificates
+### Wildcard SSL certificates {#traditional-wildcard}

 The wildcard certificate is a **domain-validated certificate**.
 It costs **$100 per year** and covers all [single-level subdomains](/articles/ssl-certificate-hostname) as well as the root domain.

 <callout>
-The certificate is issued by Comodo, the name of the product is Comodo EssentialSSL Wildcard certificate.
+The certificate is issued by Comodo, the name of the product is _Comodo EssentialSSL Wildcard_ certificate.
 </callout>